How to Make a More Effective Appearance in Court

-Speak only when instructed or given permission.
-Don't interrupt.
+- Speak only when instructed or given permission, and don't ever interrupt.
 When you answer questions, be brief and to the point; answer the question you were asked and stop.

-Only one person speaks at a time, because of recording devices in the courtroom and for politeness.
+- Only one person is to speak at a time, because of recording devices in the courtroom and for politeness.

 In other words, be on your best behavior and consider the solemnity of the courtroom.
 Show respect to the judge and others in the courtroom.